 Records of the condition of ACM are maintained in the Department of Housing and Public Works' electronic built environment materials information register (BEMIR) database.
 BEMIR is updated by QBuild following the completion of works at department-owned facilities or when the condition of ACM changes.

 Where a service provider other than QBuild conducts work at a department-owned facility, they must advise the principal upon completion of the work of changes or removal of ACM.
 This advice is provided in additional documentation and attached to the WAAP to assist QBuild to update BEMIR.

 Information collated from BEMIR is available from the department's

 The department has clear and concise procedures in place to manage asbestos in state schools and other department-owned facilities.

 If ACM, such as fibro wall sheeting, is damaged or disturbed students and staff are immediately isolated from the area.
-BAS are advised immediately and engaged to make safe, repair or remove ACM, undertake a professional clean and provide a clearance for re-use of the area.
+QBuild are advised immediately and engaged to make safe, repair or remove ACM, undertake a professional clean and provide a clearance for re-use of the area.